 Hand tremors, also known as shaky hands, can interrupt your daily life.
-Hand tremors can vary in their magnitude, frequency, and progression over time.
+Tremors in hands can vary in their magnitude, frequency, and progression over time.
 Your tremor might make specialized movements like threading a needle difficult.
 This condition can also be severe and impact many other aspects of life.
 In some cases, it can even decrease your quality of life.
 Below, we will dive into the possible causes of hand tremors, the symptoms, and what treatments may be effective.

-Hand tremors, or shaky hands, may not be life-threatening on their own, but they can still disrupt your life.
-In some cases, hand tremor may be a signal of neurological issues or degenerative disease.
-It’s a good idea to seek out your healthcare provider if you’ve suddenly developed or noticed hand tremor.
+While it’s normal for your hands to not be completely still when you hold your arms out in front of you, if you start to see noticeable, uncontrollable shaking or trembling in your hands, you may have hand tremors.
+While tremors in hands, or shaky hands, may not be life-threatening on their own, they can still disrupt your life and worsen with time.
+In some cases, hand tremors may indicate neurological issues or degenerative disease.
+It’s always a good idea to seek out your healthcare provider if you’ve suddenly developed hand tremors.

-Although learning more about your health and body on your own is important, an official diagnosis and treatment plan made in conjunction with your doctor is the best course of action to treat hand tremor symptoms.
+Although learning more about your health and body on your own is important, an official diagnosis and treatment plan made with the help of your doctor is the best course of action to treat hand tremor symptoms.

 Symptoms of Hand Tremors